postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 Raw latency data is available [here](https://static.postgresml.org/benchmarks/reads-latency.csv) and raw throughput data is available [here](https://static.postgresml.org/benchmarks/reads-throughput.csv).

-## Feedback

-Many thanks and ❤️ to all those who are supporting this endeavor.
-We’d love to hear feedback from the broader ML and Engineering community about applications and other real world scenarios to help prioritize our work.
-You can show your support by starring us on our [Github](https://github.com/postgresml/postgresml/).

-## We're Hiring!

-[PostgresML](https://github.com/postgresml/postgresml/) and [PgCat](https://github.com/levkk/pgcat/) are free and open source, and to support their development, and many more things we're building, we started a company.
-We're only a few months old, and we have raised enough funding to say, for the first time ever: we're hiring!

-We're looking for software engineers interested in machine learning, solving big problems, databases, and anything in between.
-Don't hesitate to reach out to <a href="mailto:team@postgresml.org">team@postgresml.org</a> or in [Discord](https://discord.gg/DmyJP3qJ7U).

 ## Call to Early Adopters

+[PostgresML](https://github.com/postgresml/postgresml/) and [PgCat](https://github.com/levkk/pgcat/) are free and open source.
 If your organization can benefit from simplified and fast machine learning, get in touch!
 We can help deploy PostgresML internally, and collaborate on new and existing features.
 Join our [Discord](https://discord.gg/DmyJP3qJ7U) or [email](mailto:team@postgresml.org) us!

+Many thanks and ❤️ to all those who are supporting this endeavor.
+We’d love to hear feedback from the broader ML and Engineering community about applications and other real world scenarios to help prioritize our work.
+You can show your support by starring us on our [Github](https://github.com/postgresml/postgresml/).